thefrontside/microstates/README.md

 These factors combined are what make React style components easy to work with and ultimately fun to write.
 A Tiny API abstracting a sophisticated architecture that delivers performance and is equaly useful on small and big projects is the outcome that we set out to achieve for state management with Microstates.

 It's not easy to find the right balance between simplicity and power, but considering the importance of state management in web applications, we believe it's a worthy challenge.
+Checkout the [Vision of Microstates](#the-vision-of-microstates) section if you're interested in learning more about where we're going.

 <!--
 # Why Microstates?